See, I Told You I Was Sick!

 Father Frank Saves The Church

-I visited my local Sun City H.E.B a few days ago to do my shopping for the week.
-Just so you know, I loathe shopping for groceries; negotiating the crowded aisles, pushing a cart that steers hard left, while trying to read your shopping list and dodge the blue hairs wanting to run you over.
+I visited my local Sun City H.E.B. a few days ago to shop for the week.
+Just so you know, I loathe shopping for groceries, negotiating the crowded aisles, and pushing a cart that steers hard left while trying to read your shopping list and dodge the blue hairs wanting to run you over.
 It’s more than any man my age should have to endure.

 Wednesday is the big day for the sample girls to push their wares on the shoppers.
-You can’t go twenty-feet without a chirpy hostess wearing her “Pioneer Woman” apron wanting to stick a sample of food in your face.
-Forget trying to get away, they track you until you stop and then thrust the toothpick impaled morsel into your protesting mouth.
-I unwillingly managed to taste sushi, sausage roll, carrot cake, cheese whiz, and wine before I could get to the first aisle, and by then I needed a Prilosec OTC, so I bought that as well.
+You can’t go twenty feet without a chirpy hostess wearing her “Pioneer Woman” apron wanting to stick a food sample in your face.
+Forget trying to escape; they track you until you stop and thrust the toothpick-impaled morsel into your protesting mouth.
+I unwillingly managed to taste sushi, sausage roll, carrot cake, cheese whiz, and wine before I could get to the first aisle, and by then, I needed a Prilosec OTC, so I bought that as well.

-There, sitting behind a 6-foot fold out table was Father Frank, the priest from my church, “Our Lady of Perpetual Repentance.”
+Sitting behind a 6-foot fold-out table was Father Frank, the priest from my church, “Our Lady of Perpetual Repentance.”

-After a brief howdy conversation, I asked Father Frank why he is staffing a table at a grocery store.
+After a brief howdy conversation, I asked Father Frank why he was staffing a table at a grocery store.

 With a deep sigh, he explained, “The church is losing so many of the flock that the diocese has put me here to drum up new members.”

-Not wanting to offend by asking delicate questions I say, ” I suppose you have to start somewhere, and the crowd here is about the right age to be finalizing their looming Heavenly travel arrangements.”
-He thought that was prolific and says he will use that phrase in a future sermon.
+Not wanting to offend by asking delicate questions, I say, ” I suppose you have to start somewhere, and the crowd here is about the right age to be finalizing their looming Heavenly travel arrangements.”
+He thought that was prolific and said he would use that phrase in a future sermon.

 Now, more curious, I ask him about the giveaways laid out on his table.